JHarp199345/Gwriter/README.md

 - `Characters/`
   - One note per character (auto-updated by Character update).
-- **Book main path** (your manuscript note)
+- **Book main file** (your manuscript note)
-  - The active manuscript the dashboard reads for context and chunking.
+  - The active manuscript you're currently writing.
+  - Used to extract the sliding window (last 20,000 words) for immediate context.
+  - Continuity with previous books/chapters comes from RAG retrieval, not full file loads.
 - **Story bible path**
   - Canon rules, arcs, timelines, constraints.
-- **Sliding window path**
-  - Short “what just happened” context for better continuity.
+  - When you save updated story bibles, they're automatically saved to `Story bibles/` folder with timestamps.
+  - The plugin auto-updates the active story bible path when you save new versions.
 - **Extractions path** (optional)
   - Any distilled notes/summaries/constraints you want included in prompts.
 - `<Manuscript>-Chunked/` (created automatically)
-  - Chunked copy of a manuscript note (used by the plugin’s chunking and bulk workflows).
+  - Chunked copy of a manuscript note (used by the plugin's chunking and bulk workflows).
+- `Story bibles/` (created automatically when saving story bible updates)
+  - Versioned story bible files (e.g., `Story bible - 2024-12-20.md`)
+  - The plugin automatically uses the latest version when configured.

 ## Publishing